Z-Kiss/Java_React_H2-Proman/README.md

 Trello like List making Application to help Agile work style.
 Currently in Development phase, I continiously working on it.

+## **Toughts on the project**

+The idea and the name of the project came from one of the teamwork project that we did in CodeCool FullStack Developer course.
+My goal was with this project to learn more about React, and how to use CSS framework.

 ### **Built With**

 #### ***Backend***